 The Stables Market

-Camden isn’t one market, it is actually a collection of a markets.
-Whether you are into vintage clothing, crafts, shoes, antiques and collectables, there are over 700 shops in the Stables market alone.
+Camden isn’t one market, it is actually a collection of markets.
+Whether you are into vintage clothing, crafts, shoes, antiques and collectables, there are over 700 shops in The Stables Market alone.

 In the heart of the Camden markets you’ll find Camden Lock from where you can start a picturesque walk along the canals or you can hop on a narrow boat with the London Waterbus Company.
 Their ‘buses’ run along Regent’s Canal linking Little Venice, Regent’s Park and London Zoo with Camden Lock.

 The easiest way to get there is by the underground (metro).
 From central London join the Northern Line heading north.
 You don’t need to worry which branch you are joining as both stop at Camden Town.
 Exit the tube station on Camden High Street and turn right (heading north-west up Camden High Street) passing the Electric Ballroom on your right.
 The most interesting markets are a few minutes walk along this road just the other side of the canal on the left-hand side of the street.